stack-weaver/Prediction-Market-Analytics/README.md

 ## 🌟 Live Demo

-> **Note:** Screenshots coming soon!
-Run the application locally to see it in action.

 ### 🎮 **Try It Yourself:**
 1. Follow the [Quick Start](#-quick-start) guide
 2. Download the dataset from Kaggle